 It was our sinful nature that made us slaves of Sin and Satan.
-As long as we still have that sinful nature, we cannot stop practicing sins and therefore we cannot be free from the captivity of Satan, for “He who sins is of the devil, for the devil has sinned from the beginning.
-For this purpose the Son of God was manifested, that He might destroy the works of the devil.”
-(1 John 3:8 NKJV).
+As long as we still have that sinful nature, we cannot stop practicing sins and therefore we cannot be free from the captivity of Satan.
+Why?

 But thank God that our old man, the embodiment of sin in us, was crucified with Christ so that we should no longer be slaves of sin.
 Hallelujah!

-If the believers don’t need to die daily to sin having died and rose with Christ once and for all, how then do we handle the daily temptations to sin?
+If the believers don’t need to die daily to sin having died and risen with Christ once and for all, how then do we handle the daily temptations to sin?

 Reckon yourself daily to be dead to sin!

 Deny yourself daily!

 Present yourself daily to God as one who is alive from the dead!

 11 Likewise you also, reckon yourselves to be dead indeed to sin, but alive to God in Christ Jesus our Lord.